-Code 39 (or 3 of 9) is also an older code and is usually only used for automotive labeling of cases, not individual products.
+Code 39 (or 3 of 9) is also older and is usually only used for automotive labeling of cases, not individual products.
 It is an alphanumeric code and can also have a check digit at the end.
 A reasonably secure code, but it does not compact data very well, so if your data string is lengthy, it can get too long.

 Common 2D Symbology’s

 PDF 417 is the best for last.
 Combining both 1D bars on both sides with a 2D body, this is the code to choose when you need to pack in a lot of data.
-The PDF stands for Portable Data File and it is used on the back of your driver’s license for a reason.
+The PDF stands for Portable Data File, and it is used on the back of your driver’s license for a reason.
 You can recreate all the data on the front of the driver’s license into one barcode on the back.
-This can greatly speed up the process for renting a car or banking transactions where your total identity needs to be scanned at once.
+This can significantly speed up the process of renting a car or banking transactions where your total identity needs to be scanned at once.
 Also, unfortunately, it helps speed up traffic tickets!